-First of all, let's get back to basics - the difference between moisture and hydration.
+We have to start with skincare basics - the difference between moisture and hydration.
 Colloquially, it seems like they mean the same thing, but in terms of aesthetics & the skin, these are two separate concepts.

 Products that contain both oils and water-based compounds will address both moisture and hydration, but it depends largely on the quality of the ingredients and the relative concentrations of oil vs. water in the formula.

 Another common and effective ingredient in hydrators is Hyaluronic Acid (HA).
 Generally speaking, Hyaluronic Acid helps attract and bind water to the surface of the skin, promoting a plump, radiant, and hydrated complexion.
-HA comes in low, medium, and high molecular weights, and they perform somewhat differently.
-Low molecular weight Hyaluronic Acid (LMWHA) is a small molecule that can easily be absorbed into the deeper layers of the skin.
-Medium weight Hyaluronic Acid (MMWHA) is a molecule that can be absorbed into the superficial layers of the skin, but not as deeply as LMWHA.
-High molecular weight Hyaluronic Acid (HMWHA) is not absorbed into the skin, but instead stays on the skin's outermost layer.
+HA comes in different molecular weights, which refer to how deeply they absorb into the skin.

 Until next time,